Dewey Decimal Proud: Why Catalogs Rock With Nathan Turajski, Ken Barth, And Tim Gasper

 That’s where I would start.
 This is the perfect place.
 I would make sure your data protection software has some cataloging ability to catalog users’ actions so you can start tracking some of this.
 If you get hacked, a ransom amount of you ever lived through it, I have been lucky enough not to have.
 I have been with a lot of people that have.
 This is a problem.
 It is the biggest single problem we face in terms of the democratization of the data, which is what we have all been talking about.

-They are great people.
+[00:49:58] Ken: They are great people.
 They don’t mean to make a mistake but we all make a mistake.
 You just click on the wrong thing.
-You need to be able to do is know where they were last.
+What you need to be able to do is know where they were last.
 If you can figure that out, then you can start doing damage control, which is the most important thing in the whole world for you.

-We enjoyed the conversation.
-Look, these guys up online, Tim Gasper of data.world, Ken Barth of Catalogic software, and Nathan Turajski of Informatica.
+[00:50:18] Eric: We enjoyed the conversation.
+Look, these guys up online, Tim Gasper of data.world, Ken Barth of Catalogic Software, and Nathan Turajski of Informatica.
 Send me an email if you want to be in the show, Info@DMRadio.biz.
 We will talk to you next time, folks.
-You have been tuning in to DM Radio.